+This Article involves study of challenges in the conservation of the Red Panda (Ailurus fulgens) in India.
+Towards this end the research combines ecological findings with legal analysis.
+Red Panda is found mainly in the forests of Sikkim, Northern West Bengal, and Arunachal Pradesh in India.
+The matter of concern is the species faces serious threats due to habitat loss, poaching, and weak legal enforcement.
+Although the Red Panda receives top protection under Indian and international legal instruments, the lack of corridor protection, genetic monitoring, and cross-border coordination limits the effectiveness of conservation efforts.

+The paper highlights three main areas for reform, for i.e. habitat connectivity, genetic monitoring, and trade control, and links them with specific legal changes under the Wildlife Protection Act,1972; Environment Protection Act, 1986, etc. With this interdisciplinary approach, the study shows that better integration of science and law is essential for long-term species protection.
+It concludes that India’s wildlife governance must evolve from static protected-area management to dynamic, ecosystem-based conservation supported by community participation and scientific tools.

-Keywords: Red Panda, Conservation, Law, Environmental Policy.
+Keywords: Red Panda, Conservation, Law, Environmental Policy, India.

 1. INTRODUCTION

-1.1 Background and Rationale

 The Red Panda (Ailurus fulgens) is one of the ecologically fragile mammals of the Eastern Himalayas.
 It occupies a rare position at the intersection of zoology, environmental policy, and law.
 It is found in the temperate and subalpine forests of Sikkim, northern West Bengal, and western Arunachal Pradesh.
 This species represents not only a biological treasure but also a legal test of India’s environmental governance.
 [1]

 World over, the Red Panda is categorised as Endangered under the IUCN Red List [2] of Threatened Species (2023), and listed in Appendix I of CITES.[3]
 This reflect the highest level of international protection against its trade.
 Despite such designations, its numbers continue to decline due to habitat fragmentation, poaching, genetic isolation, and climate-induced range contraction.
 [4] In India, recent estimates from the Zoological Survey of India [5] (2023) and WWF–India (2022) suggest that fewer than 3,000 Red Pandas survive in the wild, dispersed in small, disconnected forest patches across the Himalayas.[6]